Platform-OS/platformos-documentation/pages/guides/stripe-connect-integration/required-information.md

 ---

 The topic of _required_ information for Stripe Connect has been a hot topic lately.
-There are a few things that go into how Stripe Connect can be integrated into a website / marketplace and how Near Me went about it:
+There are a few things that go into how Stripe Connect can be integrated into a website / marketplace and how Platform OS went about it:

 ## 1. What are the Minimum Verification Requirements and what are they (per country)?